-- 4.1.1 The following bullet points set out details of significant implications identified by officers: - 4.1.2 The capital costs of the project are £3.6 million of which up to £500K is requested as a non-returnable investment from the County Council; the remainder is to be raised externally from a range of sources. - 4.1.3 The fundraising strategy spreads the financial risk across: - o Public Income (CCC) £250k-£500k - o Public Income (ACE) £1 million - Public Income (Cambridge City Council) £100k - o Public Income: £1.35m - Corporate Sponsorship: £700k - o Grants and Donations: £656k - o Loan Finance: £500k - Founder Partners' Investment (from arts organisation stakeholders): £350k - Contributions from Cambridgeshire Music Trading Reserves during the build period. £240K - 4.1.4 By Year 5 of operation the combined capital and revenue expenditure will be over £13.6million, and the single 3.6% investment made by CCC towards this project will be benefiting the beneficiaries identified earlier in the report people each year. - 4.1.5 Ongoing revenue costs form part of the music service budget and will be covered by external grants and earned income as per the business model.
+- 4.1.1 The following bullet points set out details of significant implications identified by officers: - 4.1.2 The capital costs of the project are £3.6 million of which up to £500K is requested as a non-returnable investment from the County Council; the remainder is to be raised externally from a range of sources. - 4.1.3 The fundraising strategy (Appendix 6) spreads the financial risk across: - o Public Income (CCC) £250k-£500k - Public Income (ACE) £1 million - o Public Income (Cambridge City Council) £100k - o Public Income: £1.35m - o Corporate Sponsorship: £700k - o Grants and Donations: £656k - Loan Finance: £500k - Founder Partners' Investment (from arts organisation stakeholders): £350k - Contributions from Cambridgeshire Music Trading Reserves during the build period. £240K

+- 4.1.4 By Year 5 of operation the combined capital and revenue expenditure will be over £13.6million, achieving a 27:1 value from a single £500K investment made by CCC.
+We have modelled by this stage to be returning an annual £80k surplus for return to CCC or reinvestment which cumulatively would exceed the original investment within 7 years and over a 20 year period provide a potential cash return of £1.6million. - 4.1.5 Ongoing revenue costs form part of the music service budget and will be covered by earned income and external grants as per the business model.
 This includes national funding from the Department for Education which has been sustained for a further four years.
-The programme is annually reviewed to take account of available grant income and scaled accordingly. - 4.1.6 Cambridgeshire Music operates on a zero budget basis and has for the last two years provided a small return from trading to the Council.
+The programme is annually reviewed to take account of available grant income and scaled accordingly in order to manage financial risk. - 4.1.6 Cambridgeshire Music currently operates on a zero budget basis and has for the last two years provided a small return from trading to the Council.
 It is considered nationally to be a strong music education hub providing a broad range of high quality provision and commissions.
 There are no other countywide cultural providers of this type, nature, scale and structure.
 It is requested that reserves to be developed by the service are used towards the programme to reduce other fundraising targets and increase the impact of the revenue work.

-- 4.1.7 The property involved will require investment within the medium term, to ensure safe continued usage; or removal of the facility, with associated adverse consequences for local community and environment. - 4.1.8 The development will improve the digitally cultural provision across the county and is expected to be built within public sector IT structures.
+This capital project will be the first that a music education hub, if successful, will have undertaken with Arts Council investment. - 4.1.7 The property involved will require investment within the medium term, to ensure safe continued usage; or removal of the facility, with associated adverse consequences for local community and environment.
+The costs of this are not quantified by Council currently but will be significant. - 4.1.8 The development will improve the digital cultural provision across the county and is expected to be built within public sector IT structures.
 Data management for sensitive information will not be affected. - 4.1.9 There will be some additional human resources required for building operation, which is modelled in the business planning.
 However the technology design is planned to provide for remote opening and closing of the building to limit out of hours costs. - 4.1.10 The current building is in a poor state and the improvements proposed will significantly improve the environmental impact of the facility.
 The design stage will consider all options for further enhancing the environmental effects of the building operation. - 4.1.11 The proposal has been recognised within the cultural education sector as innovative and developing new models of work in this field, both for current and future needs.